Class StringParse

 - The (de-serialized) java object that was read from the input parameter

-REQUIREMENTS: The object that is to be instantiated must have its class files accessible to the class-loader.
+String 'str'Requirements: The object that is to be instantiated must have its class files accessible to the class-loader.
 This is the exact-same requirement expected by all Java "de-serializations" routines. - Throws:

 - Exact Method Body: